Barbarpotato/React-Query-Fundamental/README.md

 ### Optimistic Update
 Optimistic updates (a.k.a.
 Optimistic UI) is a pattern that we can especially see in frontend/UX development where different actions update instantly on the visual interface without waiting for confirmation from the server.
 In our case, let's try to implement Optimistic Update while posting some superheroes data.<br/>
-There are 3 necessary callbacks for Optimistic Update:
-1. onMutate: this callback can be used to handle some side effects when the request is in the process.
-2. onError: This callback will fire if the mutation encounters an error and will be passed the error.
-3. onSettled: This callback will fire when the mutation is either successfully fetched or encounters an error and be passed either the data or error
-Let's see what happened in code:
 ```
 export const AddDataSuperheroname = () => {
     const queryClient = useQueryClient()